- Reasons Your Dog Squints At You

 - What To Do When You Notice Your Dog Squinting At You

-Dogs generally love to use their eyes to communicate.
-When your dog squints at you, you might find it cute.
+Dogs generally love to use their eyes to communicate; when your dog squints at you, you may wonder why.

 They exhibit a lot of other gestures, along with squinting their eyes at you.